Skip to Content

 Child drawing faces showing different emotions with crayons to learn about feelings — teaching kids about emotions activity

-21 Helpful Facts All Kids Should Know About Emotions
+21 Fascinating Facts About Emotions for Kids

-by Debbie McKelveyupdated on January 31, 2026December 9, 2025
+by Debbie McKelveyupdated on June 20, 2026December 9, 2025

 When we focus on teaching kids about emotions, we give them tools they’ll use for the rest of their lives.
 Wondering where to start?
 These …